 Information and advice for children, young people, parents, professionals and other adults concerned about a young person’s wellbeing.

-HYA can work with children (aged 5-17) who have or are at high risk of developing emotional wellbeing and/or mental health difficulties, and adults around those children – parents, carers, professionals.
-The child needs to be registered with a Hampshire GP.
+HYA can work with young people aged 5 – 17 (or 24 for care leavers or SEND) who have or are at high risk of developing emotional wellbeing and/or mental health difficulties, and adults around those children – parents, carers, professionals.
 There are a variety of difficulties for which children may require support.
 These difficulties include (but not exclusively):